 • British American Tobacco (BATS)

+It is advisable to choose the best dividend stocks if you want to learn how to invest money and earn income.
 You should have several aims in mind when you buy stocks (also referred to as shares or equities).

 - Growth in the price of the stock

 - Receiving dividend payments

 - Gaining voting rights if the company grants them

 The top dividend-paying stocks UK investors hold are highly sought after on the stock market.